SonponYe-shuaChief/ananses3m-manage/DATABASE_SETUP.md

-# Complete Database Setup for Anansesɛm Orders Manager
+# Complete Database Setup for AMAYA Orders Manager

 **Copy and paste this entire SQL script into your Supabase SQL Editor and run it all at once:**